 In this study, the assumption is made that a 10% increase in favorable injury preventive behavior in the intervention group compared with the control group can be achieved.
 To achieve 80% power with a significance level of 0.05, and taking into account a potential loss to follow-up among participants of 10% over the winter sport season, the sample size calculation reveals that 423 skiers and snowboarders per study group are needed in this study.
 Eligible participants will simultaneously be allocated at random to the intervention or control group after T0, using a computerized random number generator (the ASELECT function in Excel).
-No restrictions will be imposed for the allocation; simple randomization will be done by 1 researcher.
+No restrictions will be imposed for the allocation; simple randomization will be performed.
+All steps in the randomization process will be done by 1 researcher.